khasinski/tabula-rb/README.md

 # Tabula

 A Ruby library for extracting tables from PDF files.

-Port of [tabula-java](https://github.com/tabulapdf/tabula-java).
+This is a pure Ruby port of [tabula-java](https://github.com/tabulapdf/tabula-java), the open-source library that powers [Tabula](https://tabula.technology/).
+It implements the same extraction algorithms and produces compatible output, allowing you to extract tables from PDFs without requiring Java or JRuby.

 ## Installation